Dennis Wilson: Aftermath

 In August 1969, Manson Family members perpetrated the Tate–LaBianca murders.
 Shortly afterward, Manson visited Wilson's home, telling him that he had "just been to the moon", and demanded money, which Wilson agreed to give to him.
 That November, Manson was apprehended and charged with numerous counts of murder and conspiracy to commit murder.
 Wilson refused to testify against Manson.
-He explained: "I couldn't.
+He explained, "I couldn't.
 I was so scared."
 Instead, he was privately interviewed by prosecutor Vincent Bugliosi.
 Wilson's testimony was deemed inessential since Jakobson agreed to publicly testify and corroborate Wilson's claims.
 Melcher later commented that Wilson had not been taken to the stand because the prosecutors "thought he was nuts, and by that time he was.
 He had a hard time separating reality from fantasy."
 Bugliosi said that when he attempted to procure tapes of the songs that Wilson had recorded with Manson, Wilson responded that he had destroyed them because "the vibrations connected with them didn't belong on this earth."

-In the subsequent years, Wilson allegedly received death threats from members of the Manson Family, who telephoned his home and told him: "You're next".
+In the subsequent years, Wilson allegedly received death threats from members of the Manson Family, who telephoned his home and told him, "You're next".
 In 1976, he commented that "I don't talk about Manson.
 I think he's a sick fuck.
 I think of Roman and all those wonderful people who had a beautiful family and they fucking had their tits cut off.
 I want to benefit from that?"
-In the 1978 biography The Beach Boys and the California Myth, Wilson acknowledged the interest in his relationship with Manson and said: "I know why [he] did what he did.
+In the 1978 biography The Beach Boys and the California Myth, Wilson acknowledged the interest in his relationship with Manson and said, "I know why [he] did what he did.
 Someday, I'll tell the world.
 I'll write a book and explain why he did it."
-According to biographer Mark Dillon: "Some attribute [Wilson's] subsequent spiral of self-destructive behavior ― particularly his drug intake ― to these fears and feelings of guilt for ever having introduced this evil Wizard into the Hollywood scene."
+According to biographer Mark Dillon, "Some attribute [Wilson's] subsequent spiral of self-destructive behavior ― particularly his drug intake ― to these fears and feelings of guilt for ever having introduced this evil Wizard into the Hollywood scene."

 Wilson's first wife Carole Freedman later told journalist Tom O'Neill that Wilson and other members of the Hollywood community had closer associations to Manson than what had been reported on the public record.
 O'Neill quoted Freedman saying that "It's a scary thing, and anyone who knows anything will never talk."
 Upon Wilson's death, Manson was quoted as saying, "Dennis Wilson was killed by my shadow because he took my music and changed the words from my soul."
-Manson never substantiated these claims.
+Manson never substantiated these claims, but was most likely referring to the lyrical changes in "Never Learn Not to Love".